koji-m/bulq/README.md

 # Features

 - **No programming is required** - The pipeline configuration is defined in YAML.
-- **Portable and Scalable** - The pipeline defined in YAML is converted to the pipeline of Apache Beam and can be executed various runners.
+- **Portable and Scalable** - The pipeline defined in YAML is converted to the pipeline of Apache Beam and can be executed across a diversity of runners.
 - **Can be installed with pip** - bulq is a CLI tool written in Python.
 - **Various combinations of ETL** - Build a data pipeline by combining plugins.
 - **Extensible architecture** - Plugins can be built by Apache Beam API for Python.